Mobinmo83/AMT_FYP/README.md

 # Piano AMT — Onsets & Frames + decoder post-processing

 A PyTorch piano transcription pipeline built on the *Onsets and Frames* model (Hawthorne et al., 2018, 2019) and trained on MAESTRO v3.0.0 (Hawthorne et al., 2019), with a controlled study of decoder-stage post-processing methods.
 Solo piano audio in → MIDI out: any input audio is resampled to 16 kHz mono, converted to a 229-bin log-mel spectrogram at 31.25 fps, fed through a four-head CNN + BiLSTM that predicts onset, frame, offset, and velocity rolls over the 88 piano keys, and decoded into note events.
 The repository accompanies a final-year undergraduate dissertation; the report itself contains the methodology, related work, and full results discussion.
-This README serves both as the **project overview** and as a **runbook**.
+This README serves as both the project overview and the runbook.

 ---